Corps of Colonial Marines: Post-war developments

+In Florida, the Spanish governor Mateo González Manrique protested to Vice Admiral Alexander Cochrane on 25 January 1815.
+He sought the return of the runaway Spanish slaves.
+Rear Admiral Pulteney Malcolm, Cochrane's subordinate commander of the Mobile Squadron, assured Manrique that Post-Captain Robert Cavendish Spencer of HMS Carron, had been detailed to conduct a strict enquiry, regarding the property losses of Spanish inhabitants of Florida.
+Malcolm believed that in cases where formerly enslaved persons could not be persuaded to return to their owners, the British government would undertake to remunerate the owners.

+Vicente Sebastián Pintado traveled to Prospect Bluff, arriving there on 7 April, Spencer having arrived earlier.
+His correspondence from April and May 1815 was sent to the new governor, José de Soto, who now succeeded Manrique.
+Spencer would not allow the runaway Spanish slaves to be returned by force.
+In the presence of Pintado, the colonial marines were disarmed, and discharged from British service.
+He told them that new orders meant they could no longer be transported to British territory, and warned them that he foresaw future vengeful behaviour on the part of the Americans.
+Pintado interviewed 128 Spanish slaves, he was able to persuade only 10, all women, to return voluntarily.
+He estimated 250 runaways to be present.

 The detachment in Florida, which had grown to about 400 men, was paid off and disbanded when the British post was evacuated at the end of the war.
 A small number of men went to Bermuda with the British as part of a refugee group, rejoining the main body of Colonial Marines.

 Others from the Florida unit remained in settlements around the Fort which had become a symbol of slave insurrection.
-Southern plantation owners considered the presence of a group of armed fugitive slaves, even in a remote and sparsely-populated area of Spanish Florida, an unacceptable danger; this led, under the leadership of General Andrew Jackson, to the Battle of Negro Fort in July 1816 and the beginning of the First Seminole War.
+Southern plantation owners considered the presence of a group of armed fugitive slaves, even in a remote and sparsely populated area of Spanish Florida, an unacceptable danger; this led, under the leadership of General Andrew Jackson, to the Battle of Negro Fort in July 1816 and the beginning of the First Seminole War.
 For their involvement in the conflict, two former auxiliary officers of the corps were executed in 1818 in what became known as the Arbuthnot and Ambrister incident.
 It is believed that former Colonial Marine refugees were among a group that escaped to the Bahamas in 1822 and founded, on the west coast of the island of Andros, Nicholls Town [sic], a community that retains its identity to the present day.